A Safe Return to the Research Lab

 2. Limiting access to shared lab facilities, such as core labs, can be an effective way to minimize risks:

-• Create an online sign-up system for use of the facility.
+- Create an online sign-up system for use of the facility.

-• Employ security measures to allow entry for only critical employees.
+- Employ security measures to allow entry for only critical employees.

 3. In order to support healthy habits, the following items can be considered:

-• Install “touch-free” door handles.
+- Install “touch-free” door handles.

-• Provide personal protective equipment (PPE) at the entries to labs or other highly visible and easy to access locations.
+- Provide personal protective equipment (PPE) at the entries to labs or other highly visible and easy to access locations.

-• Provide touch free hand sanitizers.
+- Provide touch free hand sanitizers.

-• Provide disinfectant at multiple locations within the lab.
+- Provide disinfectant at multiple locations within the lab.

-• Add a procedure for disinfecting work surfaces, chairs, etc., at the end of each workday.
+- Add a procedure for disinfecting work surfaces, chairs, etc., at the end of each workday.

 4. Indoor air quality is an important factor in controlling virus spread.
 HVAC system adjustments may be able to mitigate the spread of the virus.
 Any changes will need to be vetted thoroughly as most research environments have equipment and processes that are sensitive to temperature, humidity, and/or particulate levels requirements.

-• Provide more fresh air by increasing the air change rate.
+- Provide more fresh air by increasing the air change rate.
 This will impact the pressure

-level in a laboratory and should be carefully considered in conjunction with the pressure of the neighboring spaces.
+level in a laboratory and should be carefully considered in conjunction with the pressure of the neighboring spaces. - Increase the humidity level.
+Some airborne viruses lose effectiveness above a certain

 humidity level.
-This modification may impact research processes and should be carefully considered.
+This modification may impact research processes and should be carefully considered. - Install filters with a high MERV (Minimum Efficiency Reporting Value) rating.
+The higher

-• Utilize UV lights inside of air handling units to destroy surface and airborne microorganisms within the air handling unit.
+the MERV rating, the more particles will be removed from the air.
+This adjustment may require more powerful fans to overcome the air pressure drops.
+This will need to be carefully reviewed by a mechanical engineer. - Utilize UV lights inside of air handling units to destroy surface and airborne microorganisms within the air handling unit.
 This helps to ensure that the air leaving the unit is clean.
 There is nearly no additional pressure drop associated with these systems so they can usually be installed without other major equipment modifications.

-• Treat the air and surfaces within the lab space by installing bipolar ionization systems in air handling units.
+- Treat the air and surfaces within the lab space by installing bipolar ionization systems in air handling units.
 These systems introduce ions into the air that is delivered to the space.
 These ions have been shown to neutralize many types of bacteria and viruses both in the air and on surfaces within the space.
 Like UV lights, there should be no additional pressure drop to overcome.

 This initial list of strategies is meant as a starting point for discussion.
 As this situation evolves, many more aspects of safely running labs will need to be addressed to allow employees to work in the lab environment safely and successfully.
 We will continue to monitor the discussions and recommendations and update this document periodically.